Meet the Cairns Lab Team

 Anna Martinko is an undergraduate research assistant at Southern Methodist University.
-Anna is currently a junior majoring in Marketing and minoring in Corporate Communications and Public Affairs.
+Anna is currently a junior majoring in Business Management and minoring in Corporate Communications and Public Affairs.
 She is passionate about understanding and identifying the role humans play within our environment and how environmental anthropology can inspire and create change in our world.
-In the Cairns Lab she oversees the lab’s public presence and collaborates on sustainable fashion research through the Athleisure study.
-At SMU, she is a Second Century Scholar, a Hamilton Undergraduate Scholar at the Dedman College Interdisciplinary Institute, a dedicated member of Chi Omega, and a part-time tutor for Dallas children through Mustangs for Hope.
+In the Cairns Lab she oversees the lab’s public presence and collaborates on sustainable fashion research through the Athleisure and Clothing Acquisition studies.
+At SMU, she is a Second Century Scholar, a Hamilton Undergraduate Scholar at the Dedman College Interdisciplinary Institute, and a part-time tutor for Dallas children through Mustangs for Hope.

 Ben Perry is a second-year at SMU pursuing a B.S. in Psychology and admittance into the Temerlin Advertising Institute for a B.A. in Advertising with a specialization in strategic brand management.
 Ben has a love for fashion and see the Cairns Lab as a way to learn more sustainability and ethics in the industry.
 While at SMU thus far, he has gained acceptance into the McNair Scholars program.
 As a research assistant, he will focus on the sustainable fashion project and gain insight into the externalities of fashion